MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/dom/index.md

 1. Under **Store as global variable**, right-click **The Big Sleep**, and then select **Inspect**.

 1. Right-click `<li>The Big Sleep</li>` in the DOM Tree, and then select **Store as global variable**.
-See [Appendix: Missing options](#appendix-missing-options) if the option is not displayed.
+See [Appendix: Missing options](#appendix-missing-options) if the option isn't displayed.

-1. Type `temp1` in the Console and then select `Enter`.
+1. Type `temp1` in the Console and then press `Enter`.
 The result of the expression shows that the variable evaluates to the node.

 :::image type="content" source="../media/dom-elements-highlighted-store-global-variable-console-temp1.msft.png" alt-text="The result of the temp1 expression." lightbox="../media/dom-elements-highlighted-store-global-variable-console-temp1.msft.png":::